 Don't like the smell of vinegar?
 You’re not alone!
-While vinegar is a magical cleaner that you can use on almost any surface, its sharp smell can make cleaning a little bit of a challenge.
+While vinegar is a magical cleaner that you can use on almost any surface, the sharp smell can make cleaning a challenge.

 Add some fresh lemon juice